wesley-tan/tuck-advisors-api/README.md

 You want to add the .json file to the root directory of the project with the data from the Tuck Advisors GPT-4o analysis.

 Take the GPT Response and put it in the .json file.
 You can create a new .json file or replace the existing one.

-GET /analysis response:
+GPT Response:

 ![GPT Response](ss1.png)

 Example .json file: